AI4E/AI4E/README.md

 # AI4E
-The 'Application infrastructure for the enterprise' library extends Asp.Net Core with functionality needed in medium to larger sized enterprise application.<br>
+The 'Application Infrastructure for the Enterprise' library extends Asp.Net Core with functionality needed in medium to larger sized enterprise applications.<br>
-It consists of three parts.
-The [basic implementation](#mediator-pattern) provides a way of decoupling business functionality from infrastructural components (like controllers).
-This is done via a mediator pattern.
-The [Storage](#storage) projects offer an abstractions over various storage mechanims (i.e. in-memory, various orms, oodbs, etc.) With the [Modularity](#modularity) set of projects, the Asp.Net Core infrstructure is extened, in order to split the application into multiple modules, that are run in isolation and can communicate with the patterns defined in the basic implementation.
+It provides a messaging mechanism to decouple MVC-controllers that manage the views responsibilities from reusable application services.
+The integrated storage engine is built on top of modern application architecture like command query responsibility segration (CQRS), No-Sql and event-sourcing.
+With this in place a high level of persistence ignorance is achieved with the projects goal to completely decouple the domain model design from architectural and storage purposes.
+The library includes a modularity model that enables the application to be split into multiple modules (or microservices) that all run in isolation and are connected via the messaging mechanism.

-## Mediator pattern<a name="mediator-pattern"></a>
+## Messaging pattern

 ** TODO **

-## Storage<a name="storage"></a>
+## Storage

 ** TODO **

-## Modularity<a name="modularity"></a>
+## Modularity

 ** TODO **